deployEMDS/technical-documentation/tests/participant_onboarding/certification/identity_and_credentials_issuance/test_1_3_1_1a/result_simpl.md

 The quality metric for this test is based on the criteria outlined in [iso27001_kpis_subkpis.xlsx](../../../../../design_decisions/background_info/iso27001_kpis_subkpis.xlsx).
 In Phase 1, the focus is on the Functional Suitability metric.
 For detailed information, please refer to the [Comparative criteria (checklists, ...)](./test.md#comparative-criteria-checklists-) section in the test description.

 #### Expected output
-**The expected output of this test is to evaluate the level of customization required to integrate Gaia-X issued VC to SIMPL**
+**The expected output of this test is to evaluate the level of customization required to integrate Gaia-X issued VC to Simpl**

 ### Results
 #### Assessment